joaocosteira/test_seguranca/README.md

 # test_seguranca
 Exemplo de utilização do sonarqube no github.
-Ola